Splitting of separatrices for the Hamiltonian-Hopf bifurcation with the Swift-Hohenberg equation as an example: The generalized Swift-Hohenberg equation

 The rest of the paper is organised in the following way.
-In Section~\ref{Se:hi} we discuss the definition of a homoclinic invariant which provides a very convenient tool for measuring the splitting of invariant manifolds.
-In section~\ref{Se:nf} we review some facts from the normal form theory which will be necessary for the exposition of our results.
-Section~\ref{Se:asymp} introduces the main result of this paper: an asymptotic formula which describes the splitting of invariant manifolds of the stationary Swift-Hohenberg equation near the Hamiltonian-Hopf bifurcation.
-In particular this formula implies existence of two transversal primary homoclinic orbits and gives a sharp lower (exponentially small) bound for the splitting of the invariant manifolds.
-The derivation of the asymptotic formula is not completely rigorous and we perform a set of high-precision numerical experiments in order to confirm its validity.
-Moreover, similar to many other problems which involve exponentially small splitting of invariant manifolds \cite{VGVL:01}, the asymptotic formula contains a ``splitting" constant which comes from an auxiliary problem and requires numerical evaluation.
+In Section~\ref{Se:hi} we discuss the definition of an homoclinic invariant which provides a very convenient tool for measuring the splitting of invariant manifolds.
+In Section~\ref{Se:nf} we review some facts from the normal form theory which will be necessary for the exposition of our results.
+Section~\ref{Se:Stokes} contains the definition of the Stokes constant.
+An informal derivation of the asymptotic formula \eqref{4:Asymptoticformulahomoclinic} which describes the splitting of invariant manifolds of the stationary Swift-Hohenberg equation near the Hamiltonian-Hopf bifurcation is placed in Section~\ref{Se:asymp}.
+As the derivation of the asymptotic formula is not rigorous we perform a set of high-precision numerical experiments in order to confirm its validity.
+Moreover, similar to many other problems which involve exponentially small splitting of invariant manifolds \cite{VGVL:01}, the asymptotic formula contains a splitting coefficient which comes from an auxiliary problem and requires numerical evaluation.
 The results of our numerical experiments are reported in Sections~\ref{Se:num} and~\ref{Se:num3}.